Universal Genève 18ct Pink Gold 1961

 The high quality original Universal Swiss made, 18ct pink gold case is of a sleek design with a thin bezel, sweeping lugs and a strong, press fit case-back.
 The case measures 34mm, not including the original signed Universal crown.
 The yellow gold colour of the crown is, we believe, original.

 The case-back is of full thickness and has never been engraved.
-Cleaned, carefully inspected and lightly hand-polished by our case maker, it shows every sign it has been lightly used and well cared for and has no scratches, dings or other marks visible to the naked eye.
-The inside of the case-back is all correctly signed Universal Geneve with the Universal brand, along with 18ct hallmarks.
-Externally, the case-back carries the case serial number 2152615 and the reference number 104603 1.
+Cleaned, carefully inspected and lightly hand-polished by our case-maker, it shows every sign it has been lightly used and well cared for and has no scratches, dings or other marks visible to the naked eye.
+The inside of the case-back is all correctly signed ‘Universal Genève’ and ‘Swiss’ with the Universal brand and along with 18ct hallmarks.
+Externally, the case-back carries the serial number 2152615 and the case reference number 1046031.

 The Strap and Buckle